 Many people like this approach for multiple reasons.
 As previously stated many people have a difficult time saving more money around the holidays.
 There are also quite a few people that feel more motivated at the beginning of a challenge than the end.
 As your enthusiasm about the challenge fades the amount of money that you will have to save will decrease.
 This will make it easier to stick to the savings plan in the long run for many people.

 If you are looking to adopt a savings plan or take on a money challenge, make sure to do your research.
 Many money challenges are year-long challenges.
 If your need for the money saved is more urgent you may want to try something like the 12-Week Money Challenge, which helps you save $1,000 in 12 weeks.
 There are also money challenges for couples, kids and college students as well.
 You can find a savings plan or money challenge to suit your savings needs.

 Zero Effort Money Saving Hacks

 Smartphone applications are made to make your life easier.
 In recent years more and more personal finance apps have begun to surface.
-One great savings app is digit.co.
-Digit takes a look at your savings and then makes withdrawals to place in your savings account automatically.
-The app is easy to install and activate and from there Digit does the rest.¬†Check it out at digit.co.
+One great savings app is Digit.
+Digit studies your income and spending and then makes withdrawals to place in your savings account automatically. * Once you’ve registered for Digit, all you have to do is set your weekly savings target and from there Digit does the rest.
+Check it out at Digit.